mardiros/plaster-yaml/README.md

 )
 ```

+When developing, using an "editable" install that executes your
-You must run `pip install -e .` to finallize the registration.
+unpackaged code, `pip install -e .` must be run to finalize the
+registration.

-## Troubleshouting
+## Troubleshooting

-If you get the following exception:
+The following exception means that you did not register the plugin:

 ```
 plaster.exceptions.LoaderNotFound: Could not find a matching loader for the scheme "file+yaml", protocol "wsgi".
 ```

-It meast that you did not register the pluging.
-Read the usage section
+Read the relevant "Usage" sub-section, above, to find out how to
-for to register it properly.
+register it properly.